donovanh/vision.rodeo/content/blog/2024-08-10-vision-pro-week-2/index.md

 ## Wearing it wrong

-There were several comments suggesting that the dual strap was a better approach that the solo for comfort.
-I've been back and forth on this and I was surprised to find that for longer usage I find the solo strap easier to use.
+There were several comments suggesting that the dual loop was a better approach that the solo knit for comfort.
+I've been back and forth on this and I was surprised to find that for longer usage I find the solo easier to use.

-With the dual strap I found it ends up putting more strain on the top of my head, and the back part needs to be adjusted a lot as it slips up, causing pressure on my cheeks.
+The dual loop put more strain on the top of my head and the back part needs to be adjusted a lot as it slipped upward.
+This felt like a constant distraction.

-With the solo strap I can more easily _dial-in_ the comfort by:
+With the solo knit I can more easily dial-in the comfort by:

 - Moving it lower on the back of my head when the cheeks need a little less pressure
 - Moving it up when the forehead needs less pressure

 In the end, the approach I found that really helped was to not tighten it so much.
-For me the best approach is to position the light seal such that it hangs on the forehead with a light contact on the cheeks and nose, and only dial the solo strap in to the point where I can just slightly feel it on the back of my head.
+For me the best approach is to position the light seal such that it hangs on the forehead with a light contact on the cheeks and nose, and only dial the solo knit in to the point where I can just slightly feel it on the back of my head.

 It's loose enough that if the cheeks start to feel it, I can scrunch my face up in a grimace and nudge the forehead position back up without having to use my hands to adjust the position.